zakaf/creativity/README.md

 * different formats of names are now formatted to last_name,first_name_initial ex) BILDER,R
 * email is retrieved and saved into the database

+June 19, 2014
+* number of work that each author published in given time frame is stored
+* collection and editions are now set to be the entire WOS, not just SCI

 Known/Possible Bugs
 ----------
 * (temporaily fixed, needs testing) When the request is blocked, becuase the program have requested too many queries within certain time frame, error returned by the server is not getting caught by try-except.
 It just says WebFault not defined. (request is only blocked for at most 5 minutes, so try after 5 mins and you will be fine)